kazurayam/fail_a_custom_keyword/README.md

 >Actual result:
 >If users use callTestCase in try-catch block, KS throws StepFailedException and marks the main test case failed.

-I was not aware of the reported problem. **I wanted to reproduce the problem on my PC**.
+I was not aware of the reported problem.
+I wanted to reproduce the problem on my PC.
 I made a *main* test case like the following psuedo code:
 ```
 try {
     WebUI.callTestCase(findTestCase('sub'), [:])
 } catch (Exception ex) {}
 ```

-And I a *sub* test case named `sub`, which is called the *main*, like the following psuedo code:
+And I a test case named `sub`, which is called the *main*, like the following psuedo code:
 ```
 import com.kms.katalon.core.util.KeywordUtil
 KeywordUtil.markFailureAndStop("so long")